vanchee/containers-sydsummit-workshop-2019/module2/README.md

     $ docker push <b><i>ECR_REPOSITORY_URI</i></b>:nolike
     </pre>

-3. Now, just as in Lab 2, create a new revision of the monolith Task Definition (this time pointing to the "nolike" version of the container image), AND update the monolith service to use this revision as you did in Lab 3.

-4. Now, build the like service and push it to ECR.
+3. Now, build the like service and push it to ECR.

     To find the like-service ECR repo URI, navigate to [Repositories](https://console.aws.amazon.com/ecs/home#/repositories) in the ECS dashboard, and find the repo named like <code><b><i>STACK_NAME</i></b>-like-XXX</code>.
 Click on the like-service repository and copy the repository URI.